Here’s a list of 15 summer road trip ideas in the United States you should add to your bucket list!

 Oregon is an incredible place with lush forests, sandy shores, deserts and more!

-One of the best ways for you to experience what’s on offer here is by taking an Oregon road trip!
+There are many Oregon bucket list attractions which may seem overwhelming, but we’ve put together an amazing 2-week One of the best ways for you to experience what’s on offer here is by taking an Oregon road trip itinerary for you!

 You’ll start in Portland and visit attractions like the Columbia River Gorge, Mt.
 Hood National Forest, Bend, Crater Lake, Brookings, Florence, Newport, Seaside and Astoria.